New Osteoarthritis Knee Brace Technology – An Alternative to Knee Surgery?

 Tri-compartment offloading technology uses pneumatic liquid springs to distract (draw apart) and decompress your knee joint as it is bent.
 As a result, internal joint pressure decreases which can reduce pain and inflammation while increasing your joint strength and overall mobility.
 An osteoarthritis knee brace using tri-compartment offloading technology is designed to help over half 2-5 of all knee arthritis patients.
 This is a huge leap forward for knee bracing technology.
 For the first time, an osteoarthritis knee brace may help you avoid or significantly delay knee surgery.

 The New Case for Osteoarthritis Knee Braces

-Wearing an osteoarthritis knee brace with tri-compartment unloading technology is like instantly losing up to 45 lb of body-weight13.
+Wearing an osteoarthritis knee brace with tri-compartment offloading technology is like instantly losing up to 45 lb of body-weight13.
 How big of a difference in knee pain and function does this make?
-Well don’t take our word for it – watch real people just like you react as they use a tri-compartment unloading osteoarthritis knee brace for the first time.
+Well don’t take our word for it – watch real people just like you react as they use a tri-compartment offloading osteoarthritis knee brace for the first time.

-Whether you struggle with stairs, squatting, kneeling, lunging or really anything that involves bending your knee while bearing weight – tri-compartment unloading reduces pressure and pain.
+Whether you struggle with stairs, squatting, kneeling, lunging or really anything that involves bending your knee while bearing weight – tri-compartment offloading reduces pressure and pain.

 Instant weight loss for the knee – let’s elaborate on this concept.
 Weight loss has long been touted as the gold standard non-surgical option for reducing knee osteoarthritis symptoms.
 Less body-weight means less joint pressure which reduces pain and wear.
 Scientists have studied the effect of weight-loss on osteoarthritis for decades; below are some of the highlights from they have found: